 What is the meaning of DDA Debit Check Charge Mean?

-Now, we already are well aware that a DDA check account is one that allows you to make transactions without any third party approval.
 A Debit DDA check charge is the charge that is incurred in your DDA check account, just like any other checking account at Chase.
 It the charge for using your DDA checking account to perform monthly transactions.
 It is important for a Chase Bank customer to note that most of these check charges can be waived.
 Here is a breakdown of the check charges that your Chase DDA account can incur;

 - Monthly check Charge depending on your DDA Chase bank account balance